aframevr/aframe/docs/introduction/best-practices.md

 - [Oculus Best Practices (for VR)][oculus]
 - [Leap Motion VR Best Practices Guidelines][leapmotion]

+Some things to note:

-The common golden rule, however, is to never unexpectedly take control of the camera away from users.
+- The common golden rule is to never unexpectedly take control of the camera away from users.
+- Units (such as for position) should be considered meters.
+This is because the WebVR API returns pose in meters which is fed into most camera controls.
+By considering units as meters, we achieve expected scale.

 ## Performance

+[asm]: ../core/asset-management-system.md
+[hardware]: ../guide/device-and-platform-support.md#hardware-specifications
+[merge]: ../components/geometry.md#mergeto
+[stats]: ../components/stats.md

 Performance is critical in VR.
 A high framerate must be maintained in order for users to be comfortable.
 Here are some ways to help improve performance of an